bswaby/Touchpoint/TPxi/Giving Dashboard/README.md

-# Giving Dashboard
+# 💰 Giving Dashboard

-This was an exhausting but enjoyable project that significantly improved how we display, manage, and share weekly budget amounts.
-For our team here, they can;
+This was an exhausting but rewarding project that greatly improved how we display, manage, and share weekly budget information.
+It brings clarity, flexibility, and insight to financial stewardship within the organization.

+With this dashboard, our team can:

-- Manage the expected budget
+- Manage the expected budget and track real-time progress
-- See YoY and WoW Comparisons
+- Compare Year-over-Year (YoY) and Week-over-Week (WoW) giving trends
-- Look for outliers of large gifts
+- Identify outliers such as unusually large gifts for review or celebration
-- Select between years
+- Select between years to view historical giving data
-- Run a weekly giving report that can have a custom message when sent externally for your stewardship teams
+- Run weekly giving reports, complete with a custom message for stewardship teams when sent externally
-- Have a series of other financial reports, including opportunities to minister to for those that have lapsed
+- Access a suite of financial reports, including tools to identify lapsed givers and potential ministry opportunities

 ---